compressbronze/zs/README.md

 ```
 This launches a terminal user interface (tui) that explains the available features.

 If you run the program as a binary, you will most likely need to set the data directory that contains JSON files to search.
+The files `organaization.json`, `tickets.json`, and `users.json` MUST be present in that directory.